Happy Gingerbread House Day!

 My son had a wonderful time using the remaining icing to stick on Smarties, candy canes and lolly cupcakes.

-To finish off our sleigh, we added a marshmallow Santa on top.
+To finish off our gingerbread sleigh, we added a marshmallow Santa on top.

 Decorating the reindeer was quick and simple – and we added a glacé cherry to one to be Rudolph!

 Then we ran long streams of snow (also known as icing!) out in front of the sleigh and stood the decorated reindeer in the snow.
-This is where stiffer icing would have helped as I need supports for the reindeer for a little while as the icing fully set.
+This is where stiffer icing would have helped as I need supports to help the reindeer stand for a little while as the icing fully set.

 We used some sour pencils to form the reins between the sleigh and reindeer, and we were done!